Big Data Trends

 As new data generation devices are implemented, Big Data plays an even more significant role in AI and says Quentin Gallivan, CEO of Pentaho, “The early adopters of AI and machine learning in analytics will gain a huge first-mover advantage in the digitalization of business… because they know that the sooner these systems begin learning about the contexts in which they operate, the sooner they will get to work mining data to make increasingly accurate predictions.”
 Such usage of Big Data alongside AI could ensure a range of benefits from improved customer recommendations, to better check-out scanning and inventory tracking, to enhanced security measures that better protect individuals, businesses, and governments.

-What Else Can We Expect from Big Data in 2017?
+What Else Can We Expect from Big Data?

 Experts predict the new year will see Big Data applications that speed up analytics and make the entire realm of Big Data more accessible.
 It’s likely we’ll see an upsurge in platforms able to integrate data from multiple sources, an undertaking encouraged by organizations eager to better utilize their vaults of data more quickly and efficiently.
 According to Gallivan, 2017 will see the evolution of Big Data and IoT systems able to help organizations prosper through self-service data prep, embedded analytics, automated data onboarding, business digitization, and cyber security scrutiny.